splunkcep/splunk_troubleshooting/README.md

 ---

-## 🚀 O que você vai encontrar aqui
+## 🚀 What you will find here

-### 🧪 Simulações Realistas
+### 🧪 Realistic Simulations
-Casos práticos com sintomas, comandos, arquivos e diagnóstico completo.
-Separados por área para facilitar a navegação:
+Practical cases with symptoms, commands, files and complete diagnosis.
+Separated by area to facilitate navigation:

-- `simulacoes/core`
+- `simulations/core`
-- `simulacoes/es`
+- `simulations/es`
-- `simulacoes/itsi`
+- `simulations/itsi`
-- `simulacoes/infosec`
+- `simulations/infosec`

-### 🔁 Fluxos Lógicos
+### 🔁 Logical Flows
-Documentos que descrevem os caminhos possíveis de investigação técnica para cada área.
+Documents that describe the possible paths of technical investigation for each area.

-### 📊 Fluxos Visuais com Mermaid
+### 📊 Visual Flows with Mermaid
-Diagramas renderizáveis no GitHub com árvores de decisão baseadas nos fluxos lógicos. Ótimos para apresentação, aprendizado e troubleshooting rápido.
+Renderable diagrams on GitHub with decision trees based on logical flows.
+Great for presentation, learning and quick troubleshooting.

-### 🧰 Recursos Úteis
+### 🧰 Useful Resources
-- Checklists técnicos
-- Comandos frequentes
+- Technical checklists
+- Frequently used commands
-- Sugestões de boas práticas Splunk
+- Splunk best practice suggestions

 ---

-## 📚 Como navegar
+## 📚 How to navigate

-- Use o menu lateral (ou explore os diretórios) para encontrar simulações ou fluxos por categoria.
-- Visualize fluxogramas em modo **Preview** do GitHub para ver os gráficos Mermaid renderizados.
-- Consulte o arquivo `README_fluxos.md` para ver todos os fluxos disponíveis.
+- Use the side menu (or browse the directories) to find simulations or flows by category.
+- View flowcharts in **Preview** mode from GitHub to see the rendered Mermaid charts.
+- See the `README_flows.md` file to see all available flows.

 ---

-## 🎯 Objetivo final
+## 🎯 Final objective
-Capacitar profissionais a resolverem problemas Splunk com autonomia, clareza e método.
-Ideal para:

-- Sessões de treinamento técnico
+To empower professionals to solve Splunk problems with autonomy, clarity and method.
+Ideal for:

+- Technical training sessions
-- Provas de conceito (POCs)
+- Proofs of concept (POCs)
-- Diagnóstico em produção
+- Diagnostics in production
-- Onboarding de novos especialistas
+- Onboarding of new specialists

 ---

-## ✍️ Mantenedor
-Este projeto é mantido por [Levi Lima Greter](https://www.linkedin.com/in/lelima/), como parte da trilha de capacitação e suporte a parceiros do ecossistema Splunk no Brasil.

----

-**Esperamos que este conteúdo te ajude a evoluir como profissional e multiplicador técnico.
-Bons estudos!** 💡